bostontrader/bookwerx-core-rust/README.md

 **bookwerx-core-rust** uses Rocket as the http server, but it programmatically configures Rocket, so no other Rocket configuration is needed.

-### MariaDB
+### MySQL

 **bookwerx-core-rust** uses MySQL for the db.
 [This is configured separately.](https://dev.mysql.com)

 Although **bookwerx-core-rust** is able to drop and rebuild the db from an initial seed, this is a minimal thing.
-There are a variety of  settings that people might want to tweak, such as character sets and collation, but the reseeding process does not deal with any of that.
+There are a variety of  settings that you might want to tweak, such as character sets and collation, but the reseeding process does not deal with any of that.
 So you may need to examine the configuration of your MySQL server to get the particular settings that you want.

+## Rust-Rocket-Juniper-MySQL Integration

+There are numerous examples of integrating the Juniper GraphQL library with the Rocket webserver.
+Unfortunately said examples use contrived toy databases to do their thing.
+Real world use frequently requires the use of a db connection object of some sort.
+Injecting said object into the Juniper library proved to be a difficult thing to do.
+But we've got that beat now so hopefully our code can serve as a useful example for the next hapless soul trapped in this tarpit.

+The basic issue is that... using MySQL as an example...

+1. Rocket obtains a connection to the db via it's [own methods](https://rocket.rs/v0.4/guide/state/#databases) which uses a "fairing" and the .attach method, but is documented under "state".
+Read the instructions carefully, study the examples, and work your way through it and you can do this.
+This is not _just_ a matter of code, it's also an issue of how to inject db connection configuration.

+2. Juniper's contortions include the creation of a Database object that it feeds into a GraphQL query which ultimately does the work.
+The Database object is a great place to put contrived toy example databases, but it alone is not sufficient to connect to MySQL.

+3. Rocket's db connection object and Juniper's Database object can both be injected into the route handler for GraphQL.
+That's a promising lead.
+So all we have to do is create a field of Juniper's Database struct to store the database connection from Rocket, right?
+You're barking up the right tree but you're not there yet.

+4. The basic problem is that Juniper's Database object is [immutable for reasons of thread safety](https://github.com/graphql-rust/juniper/issues/5).
+One answer is to create the field for the connection in Juniper's Database object, but wrap it thus Arc<Mutex<Option<MyRocketSQLConn>>>  Once you know the secret it seems so easy and obvious.

 ## Dates and Times